elastic/elasticsearch-net/docs/contents/nest/index-type-inference.markdown

         public Guid CrazyGuidId { get; set; }
     }

-This will cause the the id inferring to happen on `CrazyGuid` instead of `Id`.
+This will cause the id inferring to happen on `CrazyGuid` instead of `Id`.